How To Know If Your Vitamins Are Expired + Tips For Making Them Last

 - If your container happened to list personal information, remove it, and recycle the bottle accordingly.

-Vitamins may not have the same type of expiration date as your groceries, but it is important to pay attention to what they're made of, what form they come in, and how they're stored to ensure the greatest efficacy.
+The expiration date on vitamins may not be as straightforward as your groceries, but it is important to pay attention to their shelf-life to ensure greatest efficacy and safety.
+What they're made of, what form they come in, and how they're stored all play a role.